kenares/Keras/README.md

-# Classification of highly imbalanced data with Keras
+# Master Python Keras for Machine Learning and Deep Learning